Updated: July 9, 2020 (February 7, 2005)

 Charts & IllustrationsPast Windows Client Versions

-Windows XP Mainstream support, originally scheduled to end fairly close to the release date of Longhorn, will now end two years after that release date.
+Windows XP Mainstream support, originally scheduled to end fairly close to the release date of Longhorn, will now end two years after that release date-an end date of around 2008.

 Atlas Members have full access